LucasJMO/E6Plus/classes/Paladin.md

 **Healing Word**(Su): A 2nd level paladin can invoke divine energy to heal herself or others.
 Each day she can heal a total number of hit points of damage equal to paladin level * charisma modifier (treat any charisma modifier less than or equal to 0 as 1).
 A paladin may heal any amount with one use of healing word.
 Using healing word is a swift action.

 **Harm Undead**(Su): A 2nd level paladin may draw from the same pool as healing word in order to harm undead creatures.
 Using harm undead requires a successful melee touch attack (this does not provoke an attack of opportunity).
 After successfully touching the undead creature, the paladin decides how many points to use from his daily allotment.
+An opponent subjected to this attack can make a Will save (DC 10 + 1/2 paladin level + charisma modifier) to halve the damage dealt.

 **Aura of Courage**(Su): A 3rd level paladin is immune to fear (magical or otherwise).
 Each ally within 10 feet of her gains a +4 morale bonus on saving throws against fear effects.
 This ability functions while the paladin is conscious, but not if she is unconscious or dead.